The Obelisks of Ancient Egypt

 Inscription: 1 column on each 4 sides

 Only one of Hatshepsut's four obelisks at the Great Temple complex at Karnak remains in its original location 3500 years later.
-It is the tallest obelisk in Egypt, and while its southern twin toppled and broke apart at an unknown time, most of the fragments still exist.
-Erected for the Jubilee of Hatshepsut, the pair of red granite obelisks were 29.5 meters tall.Despite that Hatshepsut’s successors systematically erased her name from the majority of the monuments and temples she had built, these obelisks managed to survive.
-Due to the near impossible task of removing two huge obelisks without damaging the surrounding structures, hiding them behind (false) walls inside the new temple constructed by Thutmose III would be an easy solution, making the obelisks invisible.
-The fate of the other pair of obelisks is unknown, only a few fragments remain.
+It is the tallest obelisk in Egypt, while its southern twin toppled and broke apart at an unknown time.
+Erected for the jubilee of Hatshepsut, the pair of red granite obelisks (E and F) were 29.5 metres high.
+Although Hatshepsut's successors systematically erased her name from most of the monuments and temples she had built, these obelisks managed to survive.
+In 2022 the top part of the toppled Obelisk F (11 m, 36 ft tall) was erected by the Sacred Lake at the side of the Great temple, where it had been lying on its side for decades.
+The new position is not the original spot for the obelisk, but it is at least in line with its twin.
+Probably due to the almost impossible task of removing two huge obelisks without damaging the surrounding structures, hiding them behind (false) walls inside the new temple built by Thutmose III would be an easy solution, making the obelisks invisible.
+The fate of the other pair of her obelisks is unknown, they were probably toppled by one of her successors.

 Champollion.
 1845.
 Monuments de l'Égypte et Nubie, IV, plates CCCXIV-CCCXV (314-315)

-Lepsius, Denkmaeler aus Aegypten und Aethiopien, III, plates 22-24
+Lepsius, Karl Richard.
+Denkmaeler aus Aegypten und Aethiopien, III, plates 22-24

 Porter & Moss, Topographical Bibliography, II, p.
 81-82